DomoApps/domo-developer-portal/docs/Apps/Code-Engine/Cards-to-PDF.md

-# Return All Content of a Page as PDFs.
+# Return All Content of a Page as PDFs

 Below is a rudimentary path to get all Cards on a Page, as well as to get content as PDFs (note that if the content is a table, you will get a paginated result).